baharev/sdopt-tearing/docs/index.rst

    Spiked form, obtained with tearing as seen in Modelica tools

-The spiked form in the above picture was obtained with this way of tearing.
+The spiked form in the picture was obtained with the tearing heuristic outlined above.
 The blue lines partition the matrix along the SCCs.
 For our running example, the BLT decomposition gives one large block, significantly larger than the largest one obtained by partitioning along the equipment boundaries, see at the :ref:`natural block structure <natural-block-structure>`.
 This is not surprising, as the example is a distillation column: The size of the largest block yielded by the BLT decomposition grows linearly with the size of the column.
-For a realistic column, this can become problematic, whereas the size of the largest block does not change with the size of the column if the natural block structure is used for partitioning.
+For a realistic column, this can become problematic; in contrast, the size of the largest block does not change with the size of the column if the natural block structure is used for partitioning.

 --------------------------------------------------------------------------------